-With winter fast approaching, there are several steps you can take to protect your home against the ravages of the season.
-If you’re watching the weather along with your wallet, these tips will keep you warm while the outside freezes over.
+Winter in Florida is a great time to prepare your home for summer heat and storms.
+There are several steps you can take to protect your home against the ravages of the summer season.
+If you’re watching the weather along with your wallet, these tips can help lower your electric bill.

 Caulk The Cracks: If gaps between your doors and windows are more substantial than what weather stripping is capable of handling, your local DIY store should stock plenty of caulk.
 A powerful sealant used to reseal cracks in tile, this magic material is ideal for patching weathered and exposed portions of the home.

 Foundation: If you have more severely damaged areas around the home, you should look into more concerted repairs.
-Damaged areas, especially around the foundation, can create an easy escape for warmth, and allow those winter winds to whip right into your home.
-Though this step is more advanced than caulking or replacing your home’s weather stripping, it is essential for safeguarding your castle, and professional help is always a good idea when working on the foundation of your home.
+Damaged areas, especially around the foundation, can create an easy escape for air conditioning, and allow those hot summer winds to whip right into your home.
+Though this step is more advanced than caulking or replacing your home’s weather stripping, it is essential for safeguarding your house, and professional help is always a good idea when working on the foundation.

 Storm Doors: Storm doors are an excellent way to add an extra layer of protection between your family and the elements.
-Reducing air leakage, controlling moisture and powerful enough to stand whatever nature can throw at them, Storm doors are excellent for keeping out this seasons unwelcome climates.
+Reducing air leakage, controlling moisture and powerful enough to stand whatever nature can throw at them, Storm doors are excellent for keeping out summer season’s unwelcome climates.

 Replace: Sometimes, old and weathered elements of the home can no longer be patched.
 When replacing old windows and doors, it’s best to purchase energy-efficient products.
-Triple-paned, energy-efficient windows can save on heating costs, along with keeping precious heat in the home.
-Beyond their built in durability, the energy-efficiency of their design utilizes the radiant heat of the sun to warm the home naturally.
+Double-paned, energy-efficient windows can save on AC costs, along with keeping precious cool air in the home.
+Beyond their built in durability, the energy-efficiency of their design reflects the radiant heat of the sun to keep your the home comfortable.